sankalp1999/Competitive-Programming/README.md

 This repository contains solutions of some of the problems I have solved on different platforms across the Internet.
 A lot of solutions are those which I would like to review or some which are really good problems.

-# What CP is all about
+## What CP is all about
+Check out this brilliant [answer](https://qr.ae/TjA0uu) by Manashi Sarkar if you want to know about Competitive Programming

-# Top Youtube Channels for Competitive Programming and Coding Interview preparation
+## Top Youtube Channels for Competitive Programming and Coding Interview preparation

 I had written this long post somewhere else but this is a better place.
 All the good YouTube channels for Competitive Programming(not coding interview) I know are-